cnotv/news/README.md

 - [ ] Posts options per subredddit
 - [ ] Slide to next menu with transition
-- [ ] Add pull to refresh transitions
 - [ ] Menu transition
-- [ ] Store posts in local storage
 - [ ] Service worker to inform of new posts with refresh button
-- [ ] Create plugins out of scrolling behavior
+- [ ] Create plugins out of swipe behavior
 - [ ] Add Travis or Circle.ci configuration for CI pipes
 - [ ] Add models and types for all the missing cases
 - [ ] Add TSLint configuration for ESLint